groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 println quote.size()
 ```

 The example above demonstrates how we can call methods on an object instance and you'll see this used in the rest of the tutorials.
+Be sure to try out the code above to see what it does!

 ### Method calls on literal values
 Literal values are best thought of the value you would write down: